All Episodes

 And always real estate deals, pinhole cameras.

-She said that there was a it was three miles apparently.
+She said that there was a, it was three miles, apparently.

-I don't I didn't do the math with the 330 acres, but three miles to the front gate, and there were sharpshooters everywhere, and the front gate was guarded by off-duty sheriff's deputies whom were right in the hands controlled by Les Wexner.
+I didn't do the math with the 330 acres, but three miles to the front gate, and there were sharpshooters everywhere.

 So he had the whole town sewn up.

-Which community was this?
+Which community was this, Sophia?

 Yes, and I'll tell you exactly where.